pilcrowonpaper/pilcrow/src/posts/clerk-fuck-up.md

 1. just implemented middleware normally.
 2. didn't pretend their middleware is comparable to middleware in other frameworks/libraries.
 3. provided a built-in way to share data between middleware and route handlers.

+You can find [a full reproduction of the vulnerability](https://github.com/pilcrowOnPaper/clerk-nextjs-vulnerability) on GitHub.